 photo: kaboompics via pixabay

 Wearable Unicorn Horn Hack

 Birthday party hat cones, worn low enough to be on their forehead.
 Yeah, you know what we mean.
 They kinda do it anyway!
 If you are feeling fancy you can replace the elastic with a nice ribbon.
 Bonus points for gold hats, but rainbow polka-dot works too (i.e. whatever is in stock at the party store).

 So, you can’t make a fondant gold unicorn horn to save your life, even though you watched the tutorial like 10 times?
 It’s okay!
 We’ve got you.

 Sugar Cones (the pointy kind of ice cream cone)

 Optional: edible glitter or gold dust

-1. You have two options for the first part: either Bake a basic cake and frost with the world’s easiest frosting.
+1. You have two options for the first part: either bake a basic cake and frost with the world’s easiest frosting.
 Tint it light blue or pink or just cover it in rainbow sprinkles.
-You decide OR Get an undecorated, frosted cake from the grocery store bakery.
+You decide.
+OR get an undecorated, frosted cake from the grocery store bakery.
 Again, just plain white and you can add rainbow sprinkles.

 2. Get sprinkles!
 And a can of frosting.
 Better yet, get the can of frosting that comes with sprinkles.
 Frost the pointy ice cream cone.
 Roll it in sprinkles.
-Place on cake (point up).
+Place on the cake (point up).
 Bam!
 Unicorn.

 Alternative: Get edible gold dust and coat the cone so that it is, in fact, a gold unicorn horn.
 See, you can make one!